swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 func generic<T>(@Wrapper value: T) { ... }
 ```

-Overload resolution will choose which `init(wrappedValue:)` to call based on the static type of the parameter at the declaration of the property wrapper attribute.
-Because the type of the parameter `value` is an unconstrained generic type parameter, the unconstrained `init(wrappedValue:)` will always be called:
+The above property wrapper defines overloads of `init(wrappedValue:)` with different generic constraints.
+When the property wrapper is applied to the function parameter `value` of generic parameter type `T`, overload resolution will choose which `init(wrappedValue:)` to call based on the constraints on `T`. `T` is unconstrained, so the unconstrained `init(wrappedValue:)` will always be called:

 ```swift
 // Both of the following calls use the unconstrained 'init(wrappedValue:)'